Stern paddler's view of his canoe, bow paddler and rocky, tree-lined boreal landscape as they enter a substantial whitewater rapid

 • Overnight accommodation in Saskatoon at the beginning of the trip.

-• Travel from Saskatoon to Points North.
+• Flight from Saskatoon to Points North.

 • Expedition canoes, paddles, barrels/portage packs.